Treating Chytrid

 1

-Give all your frogs a highly diluted betadine bath once every five days as a preventative (a betadine bath is 1 part "10% povidone iodine" per 250 parts water in a small bowl; sit the frog in the bath for ONLY 30 seconds but avoid the face)
+You can give all your frogs a highly diluted betadine bath once a week as a preventative (a betadine bath is 1 part "10% povidone iodine" per 250 parts water in a small bowl; sit the frog in the bath for ONLY 30 seconds but avoid the face) - if you have smaller frogs, increase the amount of water to 300 parts

 2